zxytju2023/MechanoGEPred/README.md

 pandas(2.2.3)

 ## Usage
-The detailed usage can be found in the example file:.
+The detailed usage can be found in the example file: predict_example.ipynb.

 ## Citation